 Course Description: This course develops theory and practical components relating to obtaining vital signs, obtaining patient history, assisting with the general exam, performing EKG's, charting methods and documentation techniques.
-Hands-on laboratory techniques and competencies will prepare the student for MA200.
+Hands-on laboratory techniques and competencies will be practiced.

-MA200 - Clinical Skills for Medical Assistants II 60 Hours / 4 Quarter Credits Prerequisites: MA100
+MA200 - Clinical Skills for Medical Assistants II 60 Hours / 4 Quarter Credits Prerequisites: None

-Course Description: This course continues the instruction in clinical skills initiated by MA100.
-This course focuses on the preparation of the patient, assisting with and documenting routine clinical procedures within the specialized medical areas of medicine.
+Course Description: This course focuses on the preparation of the patient, assisting with and documenting routine clinical procedures within the specialized medical areas of medicine.
 Students will focus study on rehabilitation and therapeutic modalities, and nutrition in regards to health and disease.
 Students will learn parenteral and non-parenteral medication administration.